Romans-I-XVI/Roku-gameEngine/README.md

 Returns the image with the provided image name.
 Defaults to "main" image name.
 ##### removeImage([image_name as String])
 Removes the image matching the provided image name.
 Defaults to "main" image name.
+##### setStaticVariable(variable_name as String, variable_value)
+Sets a variable for an object type that is persistent across all objects of this type (based on the concept of static variables)
+##### getStaticVariable(variable_name as String)
+Returns a static variable, returns invalid if static variable has not been set.

 Other Utilities
 ------